nollenr/CloudWatch-Log-Shipping/README.md

 In AWS IAM, choose "Policy" from the left hand tabs and "Create Policy".

 Copy the JSON below and paste it into the "Create Policy" section in the "JSON" tab.
-Replace the 3 ARNs in the example below with the ARN(s) of your CloudWatch Log Groups (we created those in step 1).
+Replace the 3 ARNs of the Resource seciont in the example below with the ARN(s) of your CloudWatch Log Groups (we created those in step 1).

 ```
 {